JeyKeu/hunspell-bal/README.md

 # hunspell-bal
-Hunspell spell cheker for Balochi based on UniBal script
+Hunspell spell checker for Balochi based on UniBal script